In which I take my first whipper on my very own gear.

 I racked up and started up.
 I couldn’t believe this was allowed.
 I couldn’t believe I actually knew enough to do this.
 I missed, with an ache, the taut tug of the toprope.
 I looked, with a sick stomach, at the wet noodle of rope snaking below me.
 I experienced, with a bodily thrill, the elated relief of clipping that rope to something I wedged so tightly in the rock as to be immobile.
 I understood, as I climbed, why it was better “without the rope in your face.”
 I made each move with a quality of presence that was in and of itself a drug.
 By the time I had a few pieces in, this began to seem more–normal.
 Then I came to the business.

 Now I had to consider how to climb beyond that blue object, to another place where I could remain, free a hand, and insert another object somewhere into the spaces in this rock.
-There was a place, up above, where this seemed like it would be possible.
+There was a place, up above, where this appeared possible.
 I had to get there.

 I coaxed myself up off the rest on the few feet of toprope I had created.
 Then I was past the piece.
 But the next rest did not present itself easily.
 It was not as close as I had hoped, nor was I moving as fast as I would have liked to be.
 What had been working was no longer working.
 Upward progress stalled.
 My muscles were working, quite hard.
 I was starting to shake.
 Then I was shaking.
 Then I could not hold on.
 I wanted to.
 I willed myself to.
 But I could not.
 I reached up, but I was going down.